ocaml-multicore/kcas/README.md

 Features and properties:

 - **_Efficient_**: In the common uncontended case only **k + 1** single-word
-  CASes are required per k-CAS.
+  CASes are required per k-CAS and, as a special case, 1-CAS requires only a single single-word CAS.

-- **_Lock-free_**: The underlying algorithm guarantees that at least one domain will be able to make progress.
+- **_Lock-free_**: The underlying algorithm guarantees that at least one operation will be able to make progress.

 - **_Disjoint-access parallel_**: Unrelated operations progress independently,
   without interference, even if they occur at the same time.